Shivkumar-Raghuwanshi/primeflicks/README.md

 1. Start the development server using `npm run dev`.
 2. Open your browser and navigate to `http://localhost:3000` to view the application.
-3. Explore the various features of Samarth AI, such as conversation, image generation, music generation, video generation, and code generation.
-You can generate prompts for each of these categories and see the results in real-time.

 ## Contributing